kirill-grouchnikov/aurora/docs/theming/painters/outline.md

 )
 ```

-The `outlineSupplier` parameter is used to compute the outline to paint, while the `colorTokens` specifies the color tokens to be used to compute the border colors..
+The `outlineSupplier` parameter is used to compute the outline to paint, while the `colorTokens` specifies the color tokens to be used to compute the outline colors.

 Applications that wish to provide a custom (branding) outline painter may utilize the existing `FractionBasedOutlinePainter` base class.
 Most core Aurora outline painters extend this class.
 In addition, the `InlayOutlinePainter` classes can be used for more complex visuals that two nested outlines - outer and inner.